AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

     #SBATCH --ntasks-per-core=1
     #SBATCH -t 24:0:00

     vibes run md md.in
     ```

+## Postprocess
+You can perform postprocessing of the pressure as explained [earlier](3_md_postprocess.md).
+Be aware that the simulation time is shorter when discarding the thermalization period.

+??? info "reference pressure"
+	For 8 atoms LDA-Silicon, you should get a potential pressure of $-0.61 \pm 0.06 {}$

 ## References
 Running the calculation will take some time depending on the computer your working with.
 You find references [in our reference repository](https://gitlab.com/vibes-developers/vibes-tutorial-files/-/tree/master/3_molecular_dynamics/ab_initio).
+There you also find reference calculations for 64 and 216 atoms.

 [^footnote1]: There are other differences like the inherent incompleteness of the SCF cycle in Kohn-Sham DFT schemes.
 Incomplete SCF convergence can introduce a systematic error that introduces energy drifts and other unphysical effects.
 Choosing the correct convergence settings is an important aspect of performing _ab initio_ MD simulations and is highly materials specific.
 Devising a strategy on how to choose these settings goes beyond the scope of this tutorial.